GoogleCloudPlatform/spanner-migration-tool/mysql/README.md

 ### Foreign Keys

-Spanner doesn't support `ON DELETE` and `ON UPDATE` rules in foreign keys, so we skip those rules.
-We handle foreign keys using ALTER TABLE statement after all the tables are created, this helps us avoid cyclic dependencies in foreign keys.
+The tool maps MySQL foreign key constraints into Spanner foreign key constraints, and preserves constraints names where possible.
+Since Spanner doesn't support `ON DELETE` and `ON UPDATE` actions, we drop them.

 ### Default Values